Advanced Healthcare Directives in PA

 Welcome new family traditions.

-Even as you're working to preserve the routines and traditions to which your children have become accustomed, it's essential to create a new and different family unit from what came before.
-It is possible – and encouraged – to celebrate that unity without disparaging the past.
+Even as you work to preserve the routines and traditions to which your children have become accustomed, it's essential to create a new and different family unit from what came before.
+It is possible—and encouraged—to celebrate that unity without disparaging the past.
 Create new traditions and routines that help your children develop a sense of identity around the home they share with you.

 Give your child an outlet outside of the home.